datanav/docs/pricing.rst

 .. [#] Geo-replicated backup is included in cloud environments.
 .. [#] Flexi subscriptions compute can be increased or decreased in 4 compute increments at $1300 pr increment.
 Minimum 8 compute.
+.. [#] If data storage is more than 1TB you will be billed with an additional Multi compute for every TB above 1TB.
+As an example, if you have 4,5TB of data you will be billed with 5 quantities of Multi computes.
 .. [#] 1-year fixed price option available.
 50% data price reduction for the fixed data amount, with 100% price increase for data exceeding the fixed data amount.
 Number of computes is determined by the maximum of fixed data amount and actual data amount.
 .. [#] SLA is billed for minimum 50GB data and a maximum of 300GB.
 .. [#] Contact support for Premium SLA.